amannsahu/Customer-Churn-Retention-Analysis/README.md

    - Suggested targeted interventions like personalized offers, loyalty programs, and re-engagement campaigns.

 5. **Insights & Key Findings**
-   - Customers with [specific characteristic] are more likely to churn.
+   - Customers with low product usage (login frequency < 5 times/month) are more likely to churn, showing a 32% higher churn rate than active users.
-   - Retention is higher for customers with [specific behavior or engagement].
+   - Retention is higher for customers with high engagement in loyalty programs & support interactions, with a 78% 12-month retention rate compared to 54% for non-engaged customers.
-   - High-value customers contribute [X%] of total revenue, indicating the need for personalized retention efforts.
+   - High-value customers contribute 64% of total revenue, indicating the need for personalized retention efforts and premium support strategies.
-   - Seasonal trends show [month/quarter] has the highest churn risk.
+   - Seasonal trends show Q4 (October–December) has the highest churn risk, with churn peaking at 18% in November, likely due to subscription renewals and pricing changes.

 ---

 ## Tools & Technologies
-- **Python**: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
+- **Python**: Pandas, NumPy, Matplotlib, Seaborn
 - **SQL**: Subqueries, Joins, Aggregations for customer and transaction analysis
+- **Power BI**: For creating dashboards
 - **Jupyter Notebook**: For interactive exploration and visualization
 - **Git & GitHub**: Version control and project sharing